learningequality/kolibri-docs/docs/tutorials/rpi.rst

 Configure the access point
 **************************

-You will need to write a configuration file with information about your local WIFI network.
+You will need to write a configuration file with information about your local Wi-Fi network.

 .. code-block:: console

   sudo nano /etc/default/hostapd

-In the file, copy in the following configuration to specify the name of the network, its WIFI channel (frequency) and bandwidth mode (we recommend 2.4 GHz 'g' mode).
+In the file, copy in the following configuration to specify the name of the network, its Wi-Fi channel (frequency) and bandwidth mode (we recommend 2.4 GHz 'g' mode).
 Set ``hw_mode=a`` to use 5 GHz.
 Press :guilabel:`CTRL` + :guilabel:`X` to save and exit.

 .. code-block:: text